trevorfalls/NASGR/Accelerometer stuff/readme.txt

 1/21/2016
 	-Included accelerations in data sent through ROS.
 Started working on a complementary filter, still needs tweaking.

+4/7/2016
+	-Cleaned up a lot of stuff, added bash script to automate launch of various programs.
+	-Cleaned up Cmakelist so ros program names match the name needed to launch program.
+	-Commented a lot of stuff
 --------------------HOW TO USE---(outdated)---------------------------------
-To set up, connect the MPU-6250 to an Arduino Mega, connect VCC to 3.3V, GND to GND, SCL to SCL, and SDA to SDA.
+To set up, connect the MPU to an Arduino Mega or Uno, connect VCC to 3.3V, GND to GND, SCL to SCL, SDA to SDA, and INT to digital pin 2.

 ----------------MUST COMPLETE FUTURE GOALS------------------------------------------